CNBC Daily Open: 10th time's the charm

 But investors wondering what's next have clues to work with: Regional banks continued to plunge after the Fed move and on a report that PacWest Bancorp is weighing strategic options, including a potential sale.
 The bank's shares cratered nearly 60% in extended trading on Wednesday.
 Shares of Western Alliance Bancorp dropped 29%, while Comerica slid 13% and KeyCorp shares fell 11%.

-Traders are feeling the burn, again, it seems — with veteran banking analyst Christopher McGratty describing the steep falls as a situation similar to March, when the failure of Silicon Valley Bank sparked a selloff in regional banks.
+Traders are feeling the burn, again, it seems — with veteran banking analyst Christopher McGratty comparing the steep falls to what banks experienced in March, when the failure of Silicon Valley Bank sparked a selloff in regional banks.
 The KBW head of U.S. bank research told CNBC that people are "trading stocks on fear and sentiment, and not fundamentals."

-Asia markets are bracing for a grim session as well, though investors there will rely more on economic data than their U.S. counterparts are doing.

-China's Caixin PMI will provide clues about where the economy's uneven reopening is headed next, after government data showed a rather disappointing picture over the weekend.
+European investors await the European Central Bank's rate decision, following quick on the heels of the Federal Reserve.
+More economic data will shape the trajectory of the global fight against inflation, alongside China's uneven recovery path.

-Meanwhile, South Korea's finance minister told CNBC that the country's relationship with Japan is at a "turning point," ready to leave behind the trade tensions that have flared between two major U.S. allies in the region.
+The Caixin purchasing managers' index delivered disappointing factory activity, the most recent in a run of data that has missed expectations.
+Meanwhile, South Korea's finance minister told CNBC that the country's relationship with Japan is at a "turning point," ready to leave behind the trade tensions that have flared between two U.S. allies.

 Subscribe here to get this report sent directly to your inbox each morning before markets open.